Sim City 4 FAQ and Guide - Guide for SimCity 4

 Q: How long does it take to see skyscrapers in your city?

 A: This depends.
 If your city grows fast, it will take less time.
-It’s really a
+Its really a

 matter of how you zone your city and how fast it is growing.
 In general you will